Horst Oertel: Career

 Horst Oertel was born in Dresden, Germany.
 His parents emigrated to New York City when he was fourteen.
 He studied Medicine at Yale University, graduating in 1894.
 His postgraduate studies in pathology were undertaken at the universities of Berlin, Leipzig and Würzburg.
 In Germany, he became greatly influenced by Rudolf Virchow.
 In 1907, Oertel returned to the United States when he was appointed director and chief pathologist of the Russell Sage Institute of Pathology in New York City.
 He later undertook a period of study at Guy's Hospital, London.

 Oertel came to McGill University in 1914 on the recommendation of John George Adami, and was appointed acting Chair of Pathology in 1918 in consequence of Adami's continuing war service as Inspector of Canadian Hospitals in France.

-Oertel succeeded Adami as Professor and head of department in 1919, an election which created much publicity due to his German origins, but despite strong opposition he received a strong vote of confidence from McGill and Adami alike.
+Oertel succeeded Adami as Professor and head of department in 1919, an election which created much publicity due to his German origins, but despite strong opposition, he received a strong vote of confidence from McGill and Adami alike.
 In the 1880s, McGill's pathology department had secured an international reputation of excellence under Sir William Osler, who appointed Adami to succeed him.
 But by the end of the First World War, the discipline and its faculties were ready for major developments, for which Oertel was brought in.
-In 1924, despite Maude Abbott's objections, he reorganized the Pathology Department and its Museum in time to coincide with their transfer from the Strathcona Medical Building to the newly constructed Pathological Institute.
+In 1924, despite Maude Abbott's objections, he reorganised the Pathology Department and its Museum in time to coincide with their transfer from the Strathcona Medical Building to the newly constructed Pathological Institute.

-Oertel continued to direct the pathology department with distinction, and continued until four years past the normal retirement age as Chancellor Sir Edward Beatty thought so highly of him that he would not hear of his being retired until 1938.
+Oertel continued to direct the pathology department with distinction, and continued until four years past the normal retirement age, as Chancellor Sir Edward Beatty thought so highly of him that he would not hear of his being retired until 1938.